-In my previous articles I explained the UX first step – UX Research, UX second step – UX Plan, 3rd Explore UX , 4th UX Communication and 5th step Create UX.
-In this article I discussed how and when provide UX feedback to your designer about Application speed and response – If your users have to wait a lot for the page to load, at least show them a loader, if it’s still taking longer try something more entertaining and creative.
-Feedback about Errors – Do a detailed error testing and Be clear where user’s error is.
-Feedback about Final AGive quick / clear feedback on successful user’s actions.
-Let’s read in detail below :-
+In my previous articles, I explained the UX first step – UX Research, UX second step – UX Plan, 3rd Explore UX , 4th UX Communication and 5th step Create UX.
+In this article, I discussed how and when to provide UX feedback to your designer about Application speed and response – If your users have to wait a lot for the page to load, at least show them a loader, if it’s still taking longer try something more entertaining and creative.
+Feedback about Errors – Do a detailed error testing and Be clear where the user’s error is.
+Feedback about Final AGive quick/clear feedback on successful user’s actions.
+Let’s read in detail below:-

 On The Spot Feedback

-Users should feel acknowledged for their actions and that is what an instant feedback provides.
-Your interface should be designed in such a manner that it responds instantaneously to the user’s activity and give an impression that his efforts are being considered.
+Users should feel acknowledged for their actions and that is what instant feedback provides.
+Your interface should be designed in such a manner that it responds instantaneously to the user’s activity and give the impression that his efforts are being considered.
 A good trick is to use animation just like Google so as to assure that the things are being loaded even when in reality that is not the case.
 It gives a sign of control as well.
-A site should feel faster not only in mathematical terms, but in actuality that is in experience too.
+A site should feel faster not only in mathematical terms but in actuality that is in the experience too.